The Benefits of ISO 9001

 The Association of Southeast Asian Nations (ASEAN)

 In 2017 ASEAN published its 50 Success Stories of Internationalization of ASEAN MSMEs.
 This research is of great interest insofar as it offers instructional case studies in nations as diverse as Thailand, the Lao People's Democratic Republic, Malaysia and Vietnam.
-We recommended this survey to anyone interested in learning more about the benefits of ISO 9001 in developing nations.
+We recommend this survey to anyone interested in learning more about the benefits of ISO 9001 in developing nations.

 China leads the way